ehc-io/ddos-183/docs/setup.rst

         |image2|

   ..
 NOTE::
-    You may have noticed that although clients (goodclient, Kali) and server (LAMP) are siting at the same network subnet [10.1.20.0/24], they're in different VLANs actually (internal - ID 20 vs external - ID 10).
+    You may have noticed that although clients (goodclient, attacker) and server (LAMP) are siting at the same network subnet [10.1.20.0/24], they're in different VLANs actually (internal - ID 20 vs external - ID 10).
 Those two VLANs will be grouped toghether (VLAN Group) and act like a single Layer-2 broadcast domain.

   The lab environment provides the following resources: